SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/developing-microservice.md

 C8Y.baseURL | Address of the platform.
 Provided by the deployment process C8Y.baseURL.mqtt | Address of the MQTT service.
-Provided by the platform C8Y.bootstrap.tenant | Microservice owner tenant C8Y.bootstrap.user | User used by microservice or by microservice registration process C8Y.bootstrap.password | Password used by microservice or by microservice registration process C8Y.bootstrap.delay | Subscription refresh delay C8Y.bootstrap.initialDelay | Initial subscription delay C8Y.microservice.isolation | Microservice isolation.
+Provided by the platform C8Y.bootstrap.tenant | Microservice owner tenant C8Y.bootstrap.user | User used by a microservice or by the microservice registration process C8Y.bootstrap.password | Password used by a microservice or by the microservice registration process C8Y.bootstrap.delay | Subscription refresh delay C8Y.bootstrap.initialDelay | Initial subscription delay C8Y.microservice.isolation | Microservice isolation.
 Only PER_TENANT or MULTI_TENANT values are available.
 MULTI_TENANT by default

 ### Microservice settings